From the magical foothills of Oaxaca

 Fermenting

-Using pine wood, we add water to the juice and agave fiber to begin the fermentation process.
-Fermentation is where the magic happens and we start building alcohols—it can take up to eight days.
+This is where the magic happens.
+Using pine wood, we add water to the juice and agave fiber to begin the fermentation process to start building alcohol—it can take up to eight days.

 -